Lab Space Glut Grows Amid Slowing Life Sciences Leasing

 To meet exploding demand during the pandemic, some developers converted underutilized commercial spaces to lab/R&D use.
 That activity peaked at 35% in early 2022 and returned to a pre-pandemic level of 20% early this year.
 Conversions likely will continue to decline as construction starts slow and more space is delivered, said CBRE.

 Speculative development has slackened some and many developers are pausing projects until they secure tenants, the report said.
 Developers are also holding off on starting construction until they have a signed lease.
-As of the second quarter, 22% of life sciences construction projects were fully leased, build to suit projects and 10% were speculative.
+As of the second quarter, 22% of life sciences construction projects were fully leased, build-to-suit projects and 10% were speculative.

 As new construction starts to decrease, CBRE expects deliveries per quarter to fall back to 2019 levels by 2026.
 Ten million square feet are set to deliver by the end of this year followed by 7.2 million square feet next year and 3.1 million square feet in 2026.
-By 2027, less than 1 million square feet is expected to be delivered although more projects will likely enter the pipeline by 2025 as inventory normalizes, said CBRE.
+By 2027, less than one million square feet is expected to be delivered although more projects will likely enter the pipeline by 2025 as inventory normalizes, said CBRE.

 The study found a wide range of costs among the seven major life sciences fit-out types.
 Specialty spaces like vivariums, cleanrooms and gene therapy cost the most to build, according to the report.
 Warehouse, office and manufacturing space were on the lower end of the cost spectrum.
 Fit-out costs also vary by geography, with New York and San Francisco having the highest construction costs while Raleigh and Dallas have the lowest.